 According to the Merced Vision 2030 General Plan, noise exposure not exceeding 65 db is considered to a "normally acceptable" noise level for commercial and professional uses.
-According to Table 10.2 of the General Plan, a use located 55 feet from Yosemite Avenue (between Gardner and Campus Parkway) would experience a noise level of 65 db (normally acceptable).
-Because of the nature of the commercial uses, most uses would be primarily indoors.
-This would reduce the noise level below the level estimated by Table 10.2.
+According to Table 10.2 of the General Plan, a use located 75 feet from M Street (between Bear Creek Drive and Olive Avenue) would experience a noise level of 65 db (normally acceptable).
+On Olive Avenue (between M Street and G Street) a use located 110 feet from the road would experience a noise level of 65 db.
+Based on the existing setbacks, it is likely the uses, if conducted outdoors would be above 65 db (normally acceptable).
+However, because of the nature of the commercial uses, most uses would be primarily indoors.
+This would reduce the noise level below the level estimated by Table 10.2 and should meet the normally acceptable level of 65 db.